afsheenb/bulletproofs/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ⚠️ __Please note - this crypto library has not been audited, so use it at your own risk.__
+⚠️ __Please note - this library has been forked from the original to remove depndencies on go-ethereum.__

 ## Abstract